Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Probability measures

 \begin{proposition} If $f \colon \Gamma \mprod rX \to Y$ (with $r<\infty$) and $Y$ is an IB algebra, there exists a unique $\overline f \colon \Gamma \mprod r\D X \to Y$ which is a homomorphism in its second argument, satisfying $f = \overline f \circ (\Gamma \mprod r\delta_X)$. \end{proposition}

-Observe that the special case of $r=1$ and $\Gamma=1$ in Proposition~\ref{prop:D:free:IB} can be rephrased as $\D$ being the left adjoint to the forgetful functor from the category of IB algebras to $\CMet$.
-It therefore forms a monad on the category $\CMet$.
+Observe that the special case of $r=1$ and $\Gamma=\unit$ in Proposition~\ref{prop:D:free:IB} can be rephrased as the existence of a left adjoint to the forgetful functor from the category of IB algebras to $\CMet$.
+Thus, as anticipated, $\D$ forms a monad on $\CMet$.
 This monad is moreover strong.
 The restriction on $r$ being finite means that $\overline f$ is continuous.
 This is necessary because the other requirements otherwise only determine the value of $\overline f$ on finite distributions, which form a dense subset of $\D X$.